-First, you will have to conduct a research for articles that are list posts of a certain product category, as example “Best WordPress Membership Plugins to Match Your Budget” for a certain category” or even broader “5 WordPress Plugins to Make Your Site More Fabulous” and build a list of publications with contact details (email or link to contact forms).
+First, you will have to research articles that are list posts of a specific product category.
+For example, “Best WordPress Membership Plugins to Match Your Budget” in a particular group” or even broader “5 WordPress Plugins to Make Your Site More Fabulous“.
+Then, build a list of publications with contact details (email or link to contact forms).

-Further, build some powerful outreach emails where, make sure not to only ask to feature your product, but also to give them back something valuable, as the possibility to subscribe themselves to your affiliate program.
+Further, build some compelling outreach emails where, make sure not only to ask to feature your product but also to give them back something valuable, as the possibility to subscribe themselves to your affiliate program.

-Emails work and you have plenty of email marketing companies to choose from.
+Emails work, and you have plenty of email marketing companies to choose from like Mailchimp.

 6. Advertise & Feature your blog articles within existing WordPress related newsletters

-Here, you have the possibility to run some display advertising and sponsor some editions of a certain newsletter.
-As an example, wpMail.me have this option, where you can sponsor a particular edition and display the banner of your product or company.
+Here, you can run some display advertising and sponsor some editions of a specific newsletter.
+As an example, wpMail.me have this option, where you can sponsor a special version and display the banner of your product or company.

-For the newsletter services, that doesn’t have the banner section, but they curate valuable content, you can try sending outreach emails, to feature your latest article.
-With this tactic, you will have to make sure first, that your content targets the audience of the newsletter and offer answers to their questions.
+For the newsletter services, that don’t have the banner section, but they curate valuable content, you can try sending outreach emails, to feature your latest article.
+With this tactic, you will have to make sure first that your content targets the audience of the newsletter and offer answers to their questions.